kaityo256/jackknife/README.md

 256 4.83132 4.97858
 ```

-You can see that the results by the simple estimator exhibits apparent 1/N dependence.
+You can see that the results by the simple estimator exhibit apparent 1/N dependence, while those by the jackknife estimator are improved.

 With gnuplot, you can visualize the above results.